pgDash

 Avoiding Password Prompt

-For more information see pgmetrics invocation options and client autentication chapter in the Postgres docs.
+For more information see and in the Postgres docs.

 Collecting and Reporting Metrics Periodically